 ASPCA, one of the nation’s largest animal welfare grant makers, has three types of grants for shelters and rescues:

-- Emergency and Disaster grants provide emergency funding to animal welfare organizations and government agencies for natural and human-caused disasters and other emergencies such as animal disease outbreaks.
-Grants are considered for organizations helping another organization in need.
+2) Emergency and Disaster grants: To animal welfare organizations and government agencies for natural and human-caused disasters and other emergencies such as animal disease outbreaks.

 Athletes for Animals (A4A)